ajohal21/VaccineReportBuilder/README.md

 Previoulsy I worked as a travel medicine consultant, providing people with travel vaccine reccomendations based on their destination.
 It has been a goal to try an automate some of the process via an application that could take in a travelers details and provide an individual specific recommendation for that upcoming trip.
 While I plan to start with some constraints in place, I hope to eventually expand the project to be used in all instances of travel.

 **User Stories**
+- As a user I want to be able to generate a report of vaccine recommendations for a country
 - As a user I want to be able to select my country of destination
+- As a user I want to be able to select the vaccines I have received and remove them from the list
 - As a user I want to be able to input relevant information to get a personalized recommendation
-- As a user I want to be able to view the list of vaccines that are recommended
-- As a user I want to be able to select the vaccines I have received and remove them from the list